 A distinguishing feature of our dataset is data on the orders underlying each trade.
 Unlike most prior studies of the performance of institutional or individual investors, these order data allow us to classify each trade as aggressive or passive.
-Aggressive limit orders are defined as buy limit orders with high prices and sell limit orders with low prices (both relative to unfilled orders at the last market clearing); passive limit orders are defined to be buy limit orders with low prices and sell limit orders with high prices.
-64 percent of all trades emanate from aggressive orders.
+All orders on the Taiwan Stock Exchange are limit orders.
+We define aggressive limit orders to be buy limit orders with high prices and sell limit orders with low prices (both relative to unfilled orders at the last market clearing); we define passive limit orders to be buy limit orders with low prices and sell limit orders with high prices.
+Sixty-four percent of all trades emanate from aggressive orders.